 Voice recognition technology has improved remarkably since the 1950s and has reached a point when you can actually talk to your mobile phone such as asking for directions to your favorite burger joint, searching for music or just teaching it to pronounce your name correctly.
-But where smartphones have seen a widespread incorporation of voice recognition technology, vehicles on the other hand, don’t seem to be so fortunate, at least not yet.
+But where smartphones have seen a widespread incorporation of voice recognition technology, vehicles with automotive speech recognition systems on the other hand, don’t seem to be so fortunate, at least not yet.

 Mobile Phones versus Cars

 Now there’s a vast difference between cars and mobile phones and we don’t want to go into that.
 Talking about mobile phones, how many times have you changed your handset in the last year?
 Most would answer at least one.
 This is because mobile phone technology is constantly evolving and there are fewer parameters to take care of when implementing voice recognition in them.

 On the flipside, it takes years for automobile designs to evolve; furthermore, the presence of many different parameters and complexities make it quite difficult to incorporate voice recognition systems in cars.